 It is important to note that some information may be stored without the user’s knowledge, in effect where the user’s identity has been cloned.

 It is imperative that you seek legal advice whilst awaiting the outcome of a forensic investigation into your electronic devices.
-The wait for forensic results can be long and painful, as there is currently a large backlog of cases from the rise in cyber-crime during the pandemic.
+There can be a long wait for forensic results, as there is a large backlog of cases from the rise in cyber-crime during the pandemic.

-Under Section 1(1) of the Protection of Children Act (1978), an offence is committed if a person deliberately or knowingly takes, makes, permits to be taken, distributes, or shows indecent photographs (or pseudo-photographs created by computer or other graphic methods) of a child.
+Under Section 1(1) of the Protection of Children Act (1978), an offence is committed if a person deliberately or knowingly takes, makes, permits to be taken, distributes, or shows indecent photographs (or pseudo-photographs created by computer or other graphic methods) of a child under 18 years old.

 It is therefore a criminal offence to possess indecent images or pseudo-images in order to distribute or show them, or publish any advertisement for indecent photographs of children.
 The maximum sentence for distribution is 10 years in prison.